Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, you will need to fill out a building permit and turn in a floor plan showing the area to be worked on. (section 14.04)

-If you rent you will need to check your lease and if you’re the home owner you and/or the renter need to completely clean all snow and ice from your sidewalk by 8 P.M. of each day.
+If you rent you will need to check your lease and if you’re the home owner you and/or the renter need to completely clean all snow and ice from your sidewalk by 24 hours after the end of a snowfall.
 For safety this means that any amount of snow or ice on your sidewalk must be completely clean including any dusting or drifting that may happen. (section 12.20)

 Grass length should not exceed 7 inches in height.
 It must be cut if it exceeds this height. (section 7.22)